MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/working-with-the-swift-disassembler-and-assembler.md

 manager: "anneta"
 ---
 # Working with the SWIFT Disassembler and Assembler
 [!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] provides custom pipeline components, the SWIFT disassembler, and SWIFT assembler that have features designed specifically for processing SWIFT flat-file messages.
 The [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] send and receive pipelines use the A4SWIFT pipeline components to perform specific tasks during defined stages of inbound (receive) and outbound (send) processing.
-For further details about message processing, pipelines, and pipeline components, see [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] Help.
+For further details about message processing, pipelines, and pipeline components, see BizTalk Server Help.

  This section contains: